dt-apac-services/site/automationtraining/7-explanations/index.md

 6. You can have as many sequences within stages as you want.
 Sequences can be named anything you want
 7. You can have as many tasks within each sequence as you want.
 Task names can be anything you want
 8. Some task names are considered "reserved" only because out-of-the-box Keptn services will respond to those task events (eg. `evaluation`)
+9. One or more Keptn services can respond to the same task
 9. Sequences can be standalone (default as shown above) or linked to one another (to form more complex workflows)
 10. Sequences can be linked across stages (generating workflows that start to feel like delivery pipelines)
 11. Sequences and tasks can be added and removed on-demand at any time